yogeshr34/Image-Colorizer-Web-App-/README.md

 # Image Colorizer Web App
+I and my teammate LathikaGS developed this ML based web application for colorization of black and white images into colourized images using autoencoders.

 This project is a web application that colorizes grayscale images using a machine learning model built with PyTorch, Torchvision, and autoencoders.
 The application is hosted using Streamlit, providing an intuitive interface for users to upload grayscale images and view their colorized versions.